carmenbianca/report-liferay/plan.md

 - A simple program, as described in section \ref{goal-reuse}, that mass-converts Liferay's codebase to use the new licensing headers.

 - Documentation that assists in the integration of the delivered product(s).
+See section \ref{out-of-scope}

 # Research {#research}